TutorialsLast Updated May 6, 20249 min read

 Without a good understanding of logs, debugging an application or looking through an error stack trace can be challenging.
-Luckily, Flask logging can change the way you understand debugging and how you interact with logs produced by the application.
+Luckily for Python developers, Flask logging can change the way you understand debugging and how you interact with logs produced by the application.
 The Flask logging module gives you a way to record errors over different severity levels.
 A default logging module is included in the Python standard library, and it provides both simple and advanced logging functions.

 In this tutorial, I will cover how to log Flask application events based on their severity levels and how to test the logging module.